orthecreedence/cl-async/README.md

 Note that the following variables are also controllable on a per-event-loop basis via the [start-event-loop](#start-event-loop) keyword arguments `:catch-app-errors` and `:default-event-cb`.
-It make actually be favorable to use [start-event-loop](#start-event-loop) since it creates thread-local versions of these variables when instantiating, which can be useful if running event loops in multiple threads.
+It might actually be favorable to use [start-event-loop](#start-event-loop) since it creates thread-local versions of these variables when instantiating, which can be useful if running event loops in multiple threads.